sbis04/travio/README.md

-# 🌍 Travio - AI-Powered Travel Planning Platform
+# 🌍 Travio - Trips Made Simple

 **Craft unforgettable adventures with Travio, the intuitive web app designed to simplify your trip planning from dream to destination.**